"The Accumulation of Failures" Gave Birth to LLMs (Part 1) — From the Limits of Mathematics to the Geometry of Meaning

 ←×0.3← ←×0.3← ←×0.3← ... ←×0.3← Error!

-This is like having a broken foundation of a building that can't be fixed.
-Layer 1 is supposed to learn basic features (edges, simple patterns), but feedback doesn't reach it so it can't learn.
-If the foundation is nonsense, nothing built on top of it matters.
+This is like having a broken building foundation that can't be repaired.
+Layer 1 is the layer that should learn basic features (edges, simple patterns), but because feedback doesn't reach it, it can't learn.
+If the foundation is random, nothing built on top of it means anything.

-Earlier I explained that the multiplicative coefficient at each layer was less than 1, like "0.3."
+Earlier, I explained that the coefficient of each layer's multiplication is less than 1, like "0.3."
 Where does this coefficient come from?
 The answer is the activation function——the function that determines how each neuron transforms its output.

 What had been used for a long time was Sigmoid.
 Sigmoid was designed to mimic biological neurons.
-Real neurons don't simply switch on and off; they activate smoothly in response to stimulus strength.
-Sigmoid reproduces this with a smooth S-shaped curve that converts any input to a value in the range 0-1.
+Actual neurons don't simply turn on or off; they activate smoothly according to the strength of stimulation.
+Sigmoid reproduces this with a smooth S-shaped curve, transforming any input to a range of 0 to 1.

-However, in backpropagation, the "responsibility coefficient" of each layer is determined by the slope (gradient) of this activation function.
+However, in backpropagation, the "coefficient of responsibility" for each layer is determined by the slope (gradient) of this activation function.
 The slope of Sigmoid is at most about 0.25, and usually less.

-Extremely large/small input → slope ≈ 0.0 (nearly flat)
+Input is extremely large/small → slope ≈ 0.0 (nearly flat)

 Input near 0 (best case) → slope ≈ 0.25